 The historic prefectural capital of Kagoshima is the largest city in southern Kyushu.
 It is a major transport hub for accessing the southern islands.
 The city is watched over by the roaring Sakurajima, an active volcano just opposite the city, which regularly showers Kagoshima with ash, so pack an umbrella in case of heavy falling dust.

 Nearby is the Satsuma Peninsula and the rural town of Chiran.
 It was once a former base for WWII kamikaze pilots.
 Today, the airport where they launched now serves as the Chiran Kamikaze Peace Museum.
 At the beaches of Ibusuki, try traditional sand bathing.
 You’ll be buried up to your head in hot volcanic sand by a professional sand therapist.
 It’s much nicer than it sounds.

 Jump from the mainland to the Osumi-Shoto, the northern set of islands belonging to the Nansei-Shoto, which extends to Okinawa from where you can experience snorkeling, canoeing among mangroves and world-class scuba diving.
 Surfing and shuttle launches can be viewed on the island of Tanegashima.
 But for a more relaxed outing picking mangroves and sea kayaking, try Amami-Oshima.

+However, the main attraction lies on the mysterious and mystical island of Yakushima, whose ancient impenetrable forests hide arguably some of the most rewarding hiking routes on the earth.
 Wild monkey and deer roam among ancient cedar trees; a 10-hour hike will lead you to the world’s longest-living tree at an astonishing 7,200 years old.
 The incredible cedar forest was the setting for Miyazaki’s Princess Mononoke.